uhppoted/uhppoted-api/README.md

 # uhppoted-api

+*THIS INCREASINGLY INACCURATELY NAMED REPOSITORY HAS BEEN ARCHIVED AS OF v0.7.0*

+_The code has been migrated to [uhppoted-lib](https://github.com/uhppoted/uhppoted-lib) and all future development will take place in the repository.
+It will remain in place for the next round of releases until superseded throughout by _uhppoted-lib._

 Higher level Go API for access control systems based on the *UHPPOTE UT0311-L0x* TCP/IP Wiegand controller boards.

 This module: